MBA Application Form Best Practices

 Other Work History Questions

 Another question that is typically asked in the work history section of MBA application forms is your reason for leaving each company you’ve worked for in the past.
-As we shared last week, you definitely don’t want to badmouth your former employer – it’s just not a good look.
+As we shared last month, you definitely don’t want to badmouth your former employer—it’s just not a good look.

 Post-MBA Goals (and a Broadly Applicable Note About Character Limits)

-Option A: After business school I will obtain a role at a healthcare startup in strategy and business development where I can gain experience to, one day, found a company of my own in the space.
+• Option A: After business school, I will obtain a role at a healthcare startup in strategy and business development, where I can gain experience to eventually found my own compan

 Both options are roughly 200 characters, but option B comes across as a lot more thoughtful and informative.